 Students have the opportunity to put into practice their skills during a ten months internship in one of our partner companies.
 OJT is a hands-on job training allowing a faster progress as the students learn more through daily contact with professionals.
 They also gain more confidence and knowledge of their working environment.

 A general training in professional skills

-To maximise students employability, they also follow a Professional Life Training (PLT) additional curricula.
+To maximise students employability, they also follow a Professional Life Training (PLT) additional curriculum.
 It aims at preparing them to better understand company environment, adopt professional behaviors and maximize students’ employability (high-level soft skills from communication, autonomy, teamwork, public speaking, to business writing).

 Social and educational development

 To prepare these young people to become mature and independent adults, we developed a personal development curricula which revolves around PN’s values: Trust, Responsibility, Solidarity, Respect, and a Demanding approach.

 To reach this objectives we are supported by partner NGOs and a 24/7 dedicated team.
 Through center life activities, we provide:

 - Individual psychological support & counseling

 - Awareness sessions (health, environment etc.)

 Since 2009, 355 young people graduated from Passerelles numériques Philippines and joined the alumni association.